 However, you can look for cracks in the road or ground, depressions, or unusual patches of sagging vegetation.

-Driving Techniques to Minimize Damage and Ensure Safety
+Driving Techniques to Minimise Damage and Ensure Safety

 Always keep a safe following distance, allowing enough reaction time to avoid sudden obstacles.